Intersection theory and Chern classes in Bott-Chern cohomology: Multiplication of the Bott-Chern cohomology ring

 \section{Multiplication of the Bott-Chern cohomology ring}

 In this section, we discuss a natural ring structure of the integral Bott-Chern cohomology and we verify the projection formula (Axiom B(1)).
 Some calculation of this part is borrowed from an unpublished work of Junyan Cao.
+The detailed verification of all the calculations can be founded in the author's PhD thesis \cite{Wu20}.

 The complex Bott-Chern cohomology is represented by global differential forms.
 The exterior product of forms induces the multiplication of cohomology classes.
 To define a multiplication of integral Bott-Chern cohomology which preserves the ring structure under the canonical map from the integral Bott-Chern cohomology to the complex Bott-Chern cohomology, we start by defining a modified version of multiplication of Deligne cohomology.
 Recall that the integral Deligne complex $\D(p)^{\bullet}$ is the complex in $C(\Sh(X))$